maqboolkhan/maqboolkhan/README.md

 ### Hi there 👋

 Nice to meet you! thanks for visiting.
-I am an NLP and ML enthusiast and busy these days with alot of stuff.
-You can expect to hear from me soon.
+I am ML and NLP enthusiast and busy these days with alot of stuff.
+I believe my repositories are helpful so happy exploring and feel free to send a pull request or discuss.
-Till then happy exploring my repositories, I believe they are helpful.
+Other than that, I am Data Engineer at GROPYUS Technologies, Berlin and there I am working with KGs ☺️ .

 Best